If you have a problem with a payment, take steps to put things right. Here’s how to sort common issues.

 - your money is paid back

-- your money can’t be recovered, often as the other person disputes it.
+- your money can’t be recovered, usually because the other person disputes it.
 You’ll be told the options you can take, including asking for the name and address of the person who received the money.

 If you’re unhappy with your bank’s service or investigation, you can complain